World Breastfeeding Week | Families Magazine Celebrates YOUR Family

 - 9 in 10 mothers find some aspects of breastfeeding difficult..

-- 90% cited issues with milk and sore nipples as the most popular problems.
+- 90% cited issues with milk and sore nipples as the most common problems.

 - The most popular point of call for mums looking for pregnancy, newborn and baby advice is the maternal health nurse, midwife or doctor.